JustinLung/fdnd-squad-page-autonomous/README.md

 ## Design

 As a team we made a few desgins.
-Each team member made a sketch of the website.
+Each team member made a sketch of the website with pen & paper.

 This sketch was made by Justin.
 This was a design for the smaller screens like mobile, tablet or laptop.
 ![vaporwave-sketch-justin](https://media.discordapp.net/attachments/437951219705577472/890170354004295690/Screenshot_2021-09-22_at_11.39.06.png)